hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 I think one of the general assistants can handle that, don't you?
 Let's go down to the coffee shop and get to know one another a little better.
 I could kill for a coffee and a cake.
 Dealing with Criticism.
 Expect it, Examine it, Endure it.
+Most of them here have lots of wacky names.